 While in most locations the utility power supply is stable, power fluctuations do occur.
 During these brief power sags, there is an industry desire to have the drive maintain control of the motor.
-This is especially important in critical applications and/or facilities such as hospitals and data centers.
+This is especially important in critical facilities, such as water and wastewater treatment plants.

 The phrase "control of the motor" is important when discussing power loss ride-through.
 Only keeping the control panel/logic of a drive powered is not a power loss ride-through.

-A brief power fluctuation should not result in down time, where the motor is coasting to a stop and needs to be restarted.
-When control of a motor or motors is lost, a drive may perform a "flying-start" function to catch the coasting motor or motors.
-Executing a "flying-start" function may not be achievable on some multiple motor applications.
-Multiple motor applications reinforce the importance of being able to control the motors during power loss situations.
+A brief power fluctuation should not result in down time, where the motor comes to a stop and needs to be restarted.

 To support a power loss ride-through feature, a drive must have the ability to store energy.
 Capacitors in a drive are used to store energy.
 The capacitors can provide a short-term power loss ride-through to keep control of a motor without interruption.
-The length of the ride-through can be extended in applications that are high inertia.
+The length of the ridethrough can be extended in applications that are high inertia.
 An industry standard for power loss ride-through capability is SEMI F47, which tests devices by reducing the input voltage for varying periods of time.
 Most AFE drives (with DC bus capacitors) on the market meet the SEMI F47 standard.

 Matrix converters do not have DC bus capacitors, thus cannot store meaningful energy.
 Matrix converters do not have power loss ride-through.
-Although with creative marketing, matrix converters are known to support control power loss ride-through.
+Matrix converters are often marketed as though they support control power loss ride-through.
 This simply means the control panel/logic stays powered during a brief power outage, but this feature generally provides no ability to maintain control of the motor during a power fluctuation.